LexieF/SoftwareCarpentryLazor/README.md

  2. Or write out the solution into a text file

-  - For all given files together
+  - For all given files together (on command line)

     ```
     python lazor_output.py
     ```

-  - For other new files (please put the date file on the Laser_board directory before running the code)
+  - For other new files, on any python console (please put the date file on the Laser_board directory before running the code)

     ```python
     import lazor_output